MilesCranmer/clean_detex/README.md

 To use, first install [detex](https://ctan.org/pkg/detex?lang=en) (you might already have it installed with your LaTeX - try running `detex` on the command line).

-Next, put "clean_detex.sh" and "vims" into your LaTeX folder.
+Next, put "clean_detex.sh" and "vims" into your LaTeX folder (the second part is unnecessary if you have [vim-stream](https://github.com/MilesCranmer/git-stream) installed).
 Run with:

 ```
 ./clean_detex.sh main.tex